Royal Hospital Chelsea

-The Royal Hospital Chelsea is a retirement home and nursing home for some 300 veterans of the British Army.
-Founded as an almshouse, the ancient sense of the word "hospital", it is a 66 acre site located on Royal Hospital Road in Chelsea.
+The Royal Hospital Chelsea is an Old Soldiers' retirement home and nursing home for some 300 veterans of the British Army.
+Founded as an almshouse — the ancient sense of the word "hospital" — by King Charles II in 1682, it is a 66 acre site located on Royal Hospital Road in Chelsea, London.
 It is an independent charity and relies partly upon donations to cover day-to-day running costs to provide care and accommodation for veterans.

 Residents are known as Chelsea Pensioners.
 The gardens of the Royal Hospital are Grade II listed on the Register of Historic Parks and Gardens.

 History

 King Charles II founded the Royal Hospital as a retreat for veterans in 1682.
 The initiative is said to have come from Nell Gwyn according to Peter Cunningham's "The Story of Nell Gwyn" [1851].
 The tradition was perpetuated when her portrait was used as a sign for a public house in Grosvenor Row (a thoroughfare which disappeared in the 19th century).
 The provision of a hostel rather than the payment of pensions was inspired by Les Invalides in Paris.
 The site for the Royal Hospital was an area of Chelsea, London which held an incomplete building "Chelsey College", a theological college James I founded in 1609.